jphmrst/PLC/README.md

     Again, it is possible as an alternative to download a ZIP archive of that version from [the library GitHub site][agda-stdlib].

- 2. *Let Agda know where to find the standard libraries.* Follow the instructions [here][agda-docs-package-system] to set up your `.agda` drectory.
+    Take note of where you have checked out this directory.
+In what follows, if you were in the directory `/above/the/lib` when you ran Git, then we will refer to the directory `/above/the/lib/agda-stdlib` as `AGDA_STDLIB`.
+You should see
+    several subdirectories and files in that directory, such as `AGDA_STDLIB/standard-library.agda-lib` and
+    `AGDA_STDLIB/src/Data/Nat.agda`.

+ 2. *Figure out where your user Agda configuration should be*.
+In what follows, we will refer to this user Agda configuration as `AGDA_DIR`.

+     - On linux and Macs, `AGDA_DIR` is `~/.agda`.

+     - On Windows systems, `AGDA_DIR` _usually_ defaults to
+       `C:\Users\USERNAME\AppData\Roaming\agda` or something similar,
+       but on Windows it is generally best to explicitly create and directory, and set the `AGDA_DIR` environment variable to its path.

+ 3. Create the directory `AGDA_DIR` if it does not already exist.

+ 4. Create a plain-text file called `AGDA_DIR/libraries` containing the line

+        AGDA_STDLIB/standard-library.agda-lib

+    replacing `AGDA_STDLIB` with the name of the directory from Step 1 of this section.

+ 5. Create a plain-text file called `AGDA_DIR/defaults` containing the line

+        standard-library

+ More information about placing the standard libraries is available from [the Library Management page][agda-docs-package-system] of the Agda documentation.

 *Verifying the Agda standard libraries installation*.
-After these two steps succeed, you be able load Agda files which use standard
+After the above steps succeed, you should be able to load Agda files which use standard libraries:
-libraries:

  - Create a file `testnats.agda` with these lines (keep the indentation of the second and third lines as shown):